berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 ## Multi-node (distributed memory) jobs

-You can use MPI to run jobs across multiple nodes.
-Alternatively, there are ways to run software such as Python and R across multiple nodes.
+There are ways to run software such as Python and R across multiple nodes (in particular using the Dask and future packages, respectively), as well as Julia and MATLAB.
+One can also use MPI to run a job across multiple nodes.
 This is useful in two ways.
 First, it allows you to use more cores for a single job than are available on a single node.
 Second, if you need fewer cores but the free cores are scattered across the nodes and there are not sufficient cores on any one node, this allows you to make use of